What users are looking for is a more and more personalized experience.

 So, why is it vital to make a map of the customer journey?
 It gives a clear picture to all teams to understand and follow.
 The approach helps align efforts across the whole company and helps employees better understand and perform their individual tasks.

-Having a bird’s-eye view of the whole strategy gives service design an additional level of flexibility.
-The map marks potential problems and weak links and helps implement a proactive approach of polishing and personalizing everything to the very last detail.
+Having a bird’s-eye view of the complete strategy gives service design an additional level of flexibility.
+The map marks potential concerns and weak links, and helps implement a proactive approach of polishing and personalizing everything to the very last detail.